apache/nuttx/configs/ea3152/README.txt

   Then, to build the NuttX binary ready to load with the bootloader, just following these steps:

-  - cd tools/                     # Configure Nuttx
-  - ./configure.sh ea3152/ostest  # (using the ostest configuration for this example)
+  - tools/configure.sh ea3152/ostest # (using the ostest configuration for this example)
   - cd ..                            # Set up environment
   - make                             # Make NuttX.
 This will produce nuttx.bin
   - mklpc.sh                         # Make the bootloader binary (nuttx.lpc)

   NOTES: